kennytram/kennytram/README.md

 - 🎓 I have a **Bachelor's degree in Computer Science**

-- 🔭 I’m currently working on a team project based on **Icebreaker**
+- 🔭 I’m currently working on an onboarding automation project that works with **Google Tables**

-- 🌱 I’m currently learning **how some of the popular technologies are built from scratch**
+- 🌱 I’m currently learning **clean code designs.**

 - 📫 How to reach me **kennyv.tram@gmail.com**